fractalLabs/digitalize/README.md

 You can use `:clean-numbers false` to avoid attempting to parse numeric strings as numbers.

-And `:clean-keys` to avoid attempting to convert map keys that are strings as keywords.
+And `:clean-keys false` to avoid attempting to convert map keys that are strings as keywords.

 ## License